CodeBlastr/cakephp3-multisite/README.md

 }
 ```

- - Create a folder at APP/sites/example.com and APP/sites/example-app-folder.
- - Within those folders you can create custom versions of core app files.
-    - ex.
-APP/sites/example.com/config/app.php (create your own db connection here)
-    - ex.
-APP/sites/example-app-folder/config/app.php (create a different db connection for this site here)

-## Usage

-If there is a plugin which you want to allow sites to override, you need to add it to the autoload parameter of your main app composer.json file.
+If there is a plugin which you want to allow individual sites to override, you need to add it to the
+autoload parameter of your main app composer.json file.
 Formatted as ``"VendorName\\PluginName\\": "./SITE_DIR/vendor/[vendor name]/[plugin name]/src"``, for example...

 ```php
 // APP/composer.json